KingsGambitLab/Lecture_Notes/articles/Akash Articles/md/Trie.md

 2. It also supports ordered traversal of words with given prefix
 3. No need for complex hash functions

-So, if you want some of the above features then using trie is good for you.
+So, if you want some of the above features, then using a trie is good.
 Also, we don't have to deal with collisions.

 Note that in the dictionary along with a word, we have explanations or meanings of that word.
 That can be handled by separately maintaining an array that stores all those extra stuff.
 Then store one integer in the `TrieNode` structure to store the index of the corresponding data in the array.